Jersey Opera House: History

 The Opera House resumed its operation as a cinema after the Liberation, but closed as a cinema in 1959, reverting to a stage theatre.

-In 1953 the theatre was purchased by Odeon (Jersey) Ltd. who ran it as a cinema with the exception of the staging of a musical show "Starlight Rendezvous" in 1955 and 1956.
+In 1953, the theatre was purchased by Odeon (Jersey) Ltd. who ran it as a cinema with the exception of the staging of a musical show, Starlight Rendezvous, in 1955 and 1956.
 Odeon (Jersey) Ltd. put the Opera House on the market with a condition of sale that no films were to be shown under the new ownership.
-Theatrical impresario Tommy Swanson negotiated with the ultimate owners Rank Organisation for eighteen months before concluding the purchase at the end of the 1959 summer season.
+Theatrical impresario Tommy Swanson negotiated with the ultimate owners Rank Organisation for eighteen months, before concluding the purchase at the end of the 1959 summer season.
 He undertook major renovations, adding 15 extra boxes.

 The building came into the ownership of Dick Ray from 1976 to 1996.
-In 1995 the public of the Island of Jersey became the new owner of the Jersey Opera House at a cost of £1.3 million.
-In January 1997 the theatre closed for a major restoration project.
+In 1995, the public of the Island of Jersey became the new owner of the Jersey Opera House at a cost of £1.3 million.
+In January 1997, the theatre closed for a major restoration project.
 A proposition was presented to the States of Jersey for a loan of £5.5 million to add to the £1.5 million that had been raised by the good will of the people and businesses of Jersey.
-This was successful and this major programme of work started in August 1998.
-After an extensive programme of rebuilding and renovation the new theatre opened its door on 9 July 2000 exactly 100 years to the day when the first Opera House had opened its doors to the public of Jersey.
+This was successful, and this major programme of work started in August 1998.
+After an extensive programme of rebuilding and renovation, the new theatre opened its door on 9 July 2000, exactly 100 years to the day when the first Opera House had opened its doors to the public of Jersey, with Ian Stephens as the theatre director.

-The Jersey Opera House has had some financial difficulties in the past as well as periods when it did not operate.
+The Jersey Opera House has had some financial difficulties in the past, as well as periods when it did not operate.

+The theatre has been closed since 2020 due to the COVID-19 pandemic; however, it was discovered that there was much needed work to the structural integrity of the building that needed to be undertaken.
+Ashbe Construction are currently carrying out the refurbishment with the construction work due for completion in December 2024.
+The Jersey Opera House Limited company currently has a team of seven employees and is running a programme of offsite events throughout 2024.
+Once the work on the structural integrity of the building is complete, further work on the technical infrastructure will commence.
+The Jersey Opera House is due to reopen in Autumn 2025 and will celebrate its 125th anniversary.